 6. Back Roads and Bicycles

 Back road and bicycles get us out into the fresh air to experience the tulou, the tea fields and the wafting scent of roasting Oolongs.
 Casually, we stop for the welcoming cup of tea, in remote, authentic tulous (away from the mega tour buses).
 On bikes we stop wherever: at small local festivals, a roadside opera or an exquisite tea garden down a tiny back road.
+View the Which Best Buy Recommended Wisper 806 Folding Electric Bike and experience the convenience of owning a folding e-bike.

 Come join The Hutong on our next Fujian Journey.